drramki-chop/EDM-setup/README.md

 | bams/sample2.bam | ALGS-1M| M |
 | bams/sample3.bam | ALGS-1F| F |

-F - female; M - male
+ - F - female; M - male
+ - Absolute paths are required for bam files

 ## Step 6: Create a configuration file (.yml)

 EDM requires a configuration file with four mandated fields (cohort.name, manifest, outputDir, scheduler).
 Providing `transition.probability` is optional.
 We recommend a transition probability of 1e-8 to reduce the number of false-positives without compromising the sensitivity to detect rare variants.
 If you want to go for more sensitivity, 1e-4 should work better.